Antiacademy English Dictionary

 -) Pronunciation and accent: lɪbreɪt.

--) Transitively: 1.
-(Documented since 1500) to perform (a religious ceremony, a marriage, etc.) by means of a celebration; this is, to perform solemnly with the appropriate rite; to solemnize.
+-) Transitive: -) 1.
+(Documented since 1500) to perform (a ceremony, a marriage, etc.) by means of a celebration; to perform solemnly with the appropriate rite; to solemnize.

 The widow then, partially keeping her promise, actually celebrated her nuptials on the appointed evening.